 The insularity is real but doesn't have to be a problem.
 Norwich has a reputation — well-earned — for being slightly self-contained.
 There's a local saying about needing to have been born here to be considered a local.
 But that same characteristic creates social depth: people here have long friendships, established networks, and a genuine investment in the place.
 Shared local values emerge quickly in conversation here in a way they don't in more transient cities.

 App culture follows national patterns — Hinge leading for the 25–35 professional demographic, Bumble significant, Tinder for volume.
 The pool recycles in the way it does everywhere, and the serious problem remains: apps are designed to keep you engaged, not to help you find a relationship.
-LoveCertain approaches this differently — one payment, genuine matching, a 90-day guarantee.
+LoveCertain approaches this differently — one payment, genuine matching, a free until January 2028.

 The Norfolk context changes the second date calculation considerably.
 Most people who date in Norwich don't use the Broads, the Heritage Coast, or Holkham as aggressively as they should.
 These are extraordinary assets — and suggesting them specifically rather than vaguely is a reliable signal of genuine interest rather than performative compatibility.